nextapps-de/mikado/README.md

 The test by default just measure the time it takes to construct and transfer the whole render task to the browser.
 A library is able to optimize just this specific part.
 When enabling the option "Force reflow" the benchmark will also measure the time taken by the recalculation (by forcing reflow at the end of each test cycle).
 Since this part couldn't be optimized by a library it adds way too much unrelated workload to the test and will drastically reduce the potential of getting meaningful results.

 #### About requirements for tested libraries

 1. Each library should provide at least its own features to change DOM.
 A test implementation should not force to implement something like `node.nodeValue = "..."` or `node.className = "..."` by hand.
 The goal is to benchmark library performance and not the performance made by an implementation of a developer.
 2. Also, asynchronous/scheduled rendering is actually not supported (but I can make a support when needed).
-3. The keyed test requires a specific paradigm.
-A component just getting recycled, when a given data key was matched.
+3. The keyed and internal (also keyed) test requires a specific paradigm.
+A component just gets recycled, when a given data key was matched.

 #### About the test environment

 This test also covers runtime optimizations of each library which is very important to produce meaningful results.

 #### About median values

 Using the median value is very common to normalize the spread in results in a statistically manner.
 But using the median as benchmark samples, especially when code runs through a VM, the risk is high that the median value is getting back a false result.
 One thing that is often overseen is the run of the garbage collector, which has a significantly cost and runs randomly.
-A benchmark which is based on median results will effectively cut out the garbage collector and may produce wrong results.
-A benchmark based on a best run will absolutely cut off the garbage collector.
+A benchmark which is based on median results will effectively cut out the garbage collector and leads into wrong results.
+A benchmark based on the best run will absolutely cut off the garbage collector.

 This test implementation is using median factorization for the field "index" to map the results into a normalized scoring rank (0 worst to 100 best).
 The results are based on the full computation time including the full run of the garbage collector.
 That also comes closest to a real environment.